MiguelCardoso19/BudgetHub/README.md

 **BudgetHub** is a microservice-based financial management system designed to simplify expenses tracking, budgeting, and payments.
 This project provides a central portal for users to register, log in, and securely manage company financial activities, with easy integrations to manage expenses, process payments, and manage notifications.

-**Note:** This project is currently under development.
-Not all features are fully implemented yet.

 ## Key Features

 - **User Authentication**: Secure login and registration for users with JWT token authentication.